packit/agile/docs/roles.md

 ### Kanban Lead

 Kanban lead is a moderator of all the [meetings](./meetings) during the week and prepares them (e.g. a standup question or a retrospective board/activity).

+### Skald

+A poet inspecting wild Jotnar and writing about their adventures.